Kavir Buzurg

-Kavir Buzurg, meaning Great Kavir (great salt marsh), is a substantial stretch of salt marshes in the center of the Dasht-e Kavir, which is a desert in the middle of the Iranian plateau.
+Kavir Buzurg, meaning Great Kavir, is a substantial stretch of salt marshes in the center of the Great Salt Desert (Dasht-e Kavir), a major desert in the middle of the Iranian plateau.
 The Kavir Buzurg covers an area of about 320 km by 160 km.
 It is separated from the neighboring kavirs by a surrounding ring of sandy hills.
 This is located in a rain shadow desert that receives little moisture.
 When water evaporates from the salt marshes, it creates crusts of salt that covers a dark saline mush.
 These crusts are easily penetrated by a traveler, making journeying across the kavir dangerous.
 This region is nearly uninhabited, with humans primarily dwelling on the surrounding hills and mountains.